Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Discussion

 \section{Discussion}

-In this section, we discuss the ramifications of early cluster compression more generally and connect \algname{} to works from other fields also combating early overfitting.
-We conclude the section with limitations and future work.

-\paragraph{Broader insights for deep clustering research} The problem of over-committing to early clustering targets is of great interest to the deep clustering community, as we use powerful deep neural networks to fit changing clustering targets.
+\paragraph{Broader insights for deep clustering research} Over-commitment to early clustering targets is of great interest to the deep clustering community, given the use of powerful deep neural networks to fit changing clustering targets.
 Our study identifies sharp drops in the intra-class distance early in training as the main culprit of this problem.
-Once objects with different ground truth classes are compressed in a cluster, reclustering is insufficient to separate them again.
-This causes a shallow exploration of clustering solutions and leads to performance plateaus, which we call the \emph{reclustering barrier}.
+Once objects with different ground truth classes are compressed in a cluster, reclustering is insufficient to separate them again --- a phenomenon we term the "\emph{reclustering barrier}".
 Section~\ref{subsec:ablation_studies} shows that the network fails to adapt to the more diverse targets even if the variation in clustering labels is increased.
-While we use these findings to develop \algname{}, they may help to guide the design of future deep clustering methods as well.

-\paragraph{Connection to early overfitting in other fields} The \emph{primacy bias} is an example of early overfitting~\citep{primacy_bias} in deep reinforcement learning.
+While we use these findings to develop \algname{}, they may help to guide the design of future deep clustering methods as well. \paragraph{Connection to early overfitting in other fields} The \emph{primacy bias} is an example of early overfitting \citep{primacy_bias} in deep reinforcement learning.
 In supervised learning, \citet{noisy_label_resets} explore the role of weight resets regarding generalization performance.
-They find that soft resets enhance test accuracy by preventing overfitting to noise during early training~\citep{noisy_label_resets} and hypothesize that resets may force the network to prioritize learning the \quoteeng{easy} data points first.
-The resets potentially prevent the network from \quoteeng{confidently fitting to [the] noise}~\citep{noisy_label_resets}.
+They find that soft resets enhance test accuracy by preventing overfitting to noise during early training \citep{noisy_label_resets} and hypothesize that resets may force the network to prioritize learning the \quoteeng{easy} data points first.
+The resets potentially prevent the network from \quoteeng{confidently fitting to [the] noise} \citep{noisy_label_resets}.
 In DC algorithms, fitting to noise corresponds to a premature assignment of points to specific clusters.
 Subsequent optimization steps, particularly the compression loss $L_{C}$, inhibit these points from being re-assigned later. \algname{} mitigates this issue to some extent, as shown by resets increasing the intra-CD.